- year built

 The Catalyst is a perfect base camp for exploration, with daily off-vessel activities offered.
 Six double sea kayaks and three single sea kayaks are enough for the entire complement of passengers to experience naturalist-led kayak tours.
 The Catalyst carries a 12-foot aluminum skiff and a 17.5-foot inflatable utility boat to explore up close and ferry guests ashore for hikes.
 The Catalyst also holds permits to visit specific areas only offered for small groups.
 Aboard the Catalyst wildlife viewing is primary; watch humpback whales, Dall’s porpoises, sea otters, moose, bears and more from the viewing decks; listen to the whales underwater with the ship’s hydrophone; enjoy the ship’s viewing aquarium and microscope; learn from the presentation projector and two laptop computers, one for navigation, one for digital pictures from the boat’s camera; and use one of the twelve pairs of binoculars for guests.

 Cabins & Deck Plan Aboard Catalyst

 Catalyst’s classic accommodations include cozy private staterooms.
-Two cabins have shared bathrooms, while four cabins have private bathrooms (#1 and #6 with a sink, shower and toilet; #2 and #3 with a sink and toilet) .
+Cabins #4 and #5 have shared bathrooms while all others have private bathrooms with a sink, toilet and shower en-suite.
 All cabins have portholes except cabin #6, which has a window.
+Cabins #2-5 are located below deck and are accessed by steep stairs.
+Likewise Cabin #6 is on the upper deck and accessed by a steep outside stairway.
+Cabin #1 is on the main deck and can be accessed from the main salon.
 Regular 110 electrical outlets are in each cabin.